AsMansouri/AsMansouri.github.io/Pages/RNASeqData/readme.txt

-In the attached file there are the three sample reads.
+In the attached file there are the three populations sample reads.